ublue-os/website/docs/images/bazzite/FAQ.md

 Images are split up between **2 types of images**:

 ### Desktop
-_AMD/Intel Desktop Images_: Steam and other gaming utilities are installed in a [customized Arch Linux](https://github.com/ublue-os/bazzite-arch) [Distrobox container](https://github.com/89luca89/distrobox).
-No "Game Mode" on these images, but is similar to SteamOS's "Desktop Mode" from an end user point of view.
+_AMD/Intel Desktop Images_: Steam and other gaming utilities are layered to the image.  **No "Game Mode" on these images**, but is similar to SteamOS's "Desktop Mode" from an end user point of view.

-_Nvidia Desktop Images_: Very similar to their AMD/Intel desktop counterparts, but Steam and other gaming utilities are part of the image itself and are missing certain features like Waydroid.
+_Nvidia Desktop Images_: Very similar to their AMD/Intel desktop counterparts, but preinstalls Nvidia's proprietary graphic drivers to the image, and there are features like Waydroid out of the box.

 ### Steam Deck / HTPC / Handheld PC
 Mimics SteamOS with "Game Mode" with most of the features fully functional.
-Can be used on most devices using a modern AMD/Intel GPU.
+Can be used on most devices using a modern AMD/Intel GPU.  **Nvidia is currently not supported.**

 ### Desktop Environments & Specific Hardware